osaidnur/Command-Manual-Generation-System/README.md

 3. **Search Functionality**:
    - Allows users to search for any command and view detailed information about it.

+4. **Command Suggestion (Recommendation)**:
    - Recommends related commands based on similar functionality or name.

-4. **Command Suggestion (Recommendation)**:
-   - Offers suggestions for other commands during searches, helping users discover related commands.

 ## Commands Covered